GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ## Recommended Font

 *Leo* comes bundled with *Montserrat*, an open source Google web font (SIL Open Font License Version 1.1). *Montserrat* is an ode to the old posters and signs in the traditional Montserrat neighbourhood of Buenos Aires and works great at 10pt with *Leo*.
-Set the PDF font [in the Appearancesection](../users/setup-pdf.md#appearance-tab).
+Set the PDF font [in the Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF